-- When the replacement PM joins the everRun system, the system automatically adds the secondary everRun system disk to the Initial Storage Group; however, the system does not assign any other logical disks from the PM to existing storage groups. - If you assigned logical disks to the Initial Storage Group or other storage groups on the first PM, you must manually add matching logical disks from the replacement PM to the same storage groups; otherwise, the everRun system cannot fully synchronize. - To activate the replacement PM, re-activate the product license for the everRun system.
-On the Preferences page, click Product License, expand License Check and Activation, and click Check License Now to automatically activate the license (as described in Managing the Product License).
+- When the replacement PM joins the everRun system, the system automatically adds the secondary everRun system disk to the Initial Storage Group; however, the system does not assign any other logical disks from the PM to existing storage groups. - If you assigned logical disks to the Initial Storage Group or other storage groups on the first PM, you must manually add matching logical disks from the replacement PM to the same storage groups; otherwise, the everRun system cannot fully synchronize. - 19.
+To activate the replacement PM, re-activate the product license for the everRun system.
+On the Preferences page, click Product License and click Check License Now to automatically activate the license.
+If the system has no Internet access, activate the license as described in

+Managing the Product License.